11 Using AI to learn

 Over the past few months I have made an effort to get various LLM (chat gpt, copilot, gemini, deepseek) to help me with data analysis and visualization tasks by writing computer code to the following tasks:

 In each case the computer generated code which would take me about an hour to produce with about a minute’s work.
 Also in each case the code was non-functional.
 In some cases the LLM could be asked to fix the problem, but often while it agreed with me that there was a problem, the correction it provided did not work.
+The lesson here is that LLM can write computer code, but it is essential that you understand the code so you can check it for errors, fix errors, and extend or expand the functionality of the code.

 I asked an AI to explain some code I had written more than a decade ago to me.
 It explained the code very well and suggested some improvements to the code that made it easier to read and faster.
 You may find asking LLMs to help explain code to increase your understanding of a piece computer code very helpful.

 I asked an AI to help me finish some code I had written, but hadn’t got to work yet, to simulate a board game I used to play.
 It found three real errors in my code and suggested corrections, which worked.
+If you start to work on code to solve a problem, then providing the code and a description to the LLM can increase the chances of getting output you find useful.
+This makes sense: the combination of sample code and a written description helps define the problem you are trying to solve.

 Strengths:

-• super-human database of facts
+• super-human database of facts,

-• large library of examples to draw upon
+• large library of examples to draw upon and the ability to customize example code to your specific task,

 • attention to detail for finding mistakes